Advertisement

 Urinary tract infections (UTIs) are among the most common infections in the United States.
 Each year, they lead to as many as 10 million visits to healthcare providers (HCP).

-UTIs occur when bacteria travel up the urethra, the thin tube through which you urinate, and multiply.
+UTIs develop when bacteria travel up the urethra, the thin tube through which you urinate, and multiply.
 They occur most often in the bladder, a condition known as cystitis.

-The symptoms of UTIs may be downright annoying, and can include frequent urination, burning during urination, or cloudy, foul-smelling urine.
+The symptoms of UTIs can be annoying or painful, and can include frequent urination, burning during urination, or cloudy, foul-smelling urine.
 While there are a number of remedies that allegedly prevent UTIs, there’s not a lot of evidence to support most of them.
-Here, however, are science-backed prevention tips to help you keep UTIs at bay.
+Here, however, are science-backed prevention tips to help you prevent UTIs.

 woman drinking water, reasons to drink water, clean water